jimkang/static-web-archive/README.md

 Usage
 -----

-The idea here is that you have a GitHub repo that is the source for a lightweight static weblog, and you have a program that you want to update it programmatically.
+The idea here is that you have a root directory containing your lightweight static weblog, and you have a program that you want to update it programmatically.

 So, in your program, you create an instance of this module like so:

-    var StaticWebArchive = require('-static-web-archive');
+    var StaticWebArchive = require('static-web-archive');
     var staticWebStream = StaticWebArchive({
       title: 'Vape bot archives',
       footerHTML: `<div>Bottom of page</div>`,
       config: {
-        gitRepoOwner: 'your GitHub username',
-        gitToken: 'Your personal access token from https://github.com/settings/tokens (the token needs repo access)',
-        repo: 'the name of the repo that contains the archive' },
+        rootDir: '/usr/share/nginx/html/weblog',
         maxEntriesPerPage: 25
       })

-Then, when the program has a new post, get it into the archive on git like so:
+Then, when the program has a new post, get it into the archive like so:

     staticWebStream.write({
       id: 'my-unique-post-id-a',